Phoenix Wright: Ace Attorney: Music

+Sugimori wouldn't be involved in the composition of the Nintendo DS version due to his departure from Capcom and shift to freelance.
+When Takumi announced he would return as composer for Ghost Trick on May 12, 2010, Sugimori was surprised at the shock and excitement from Ace Attorney fans online.
+He was also shocked that the Ace Attorney series and the music he produced for the first game had become so popular to which he had no idea till he found out until he heard about the positive reception to the announcement of him making the Ghost Trick's soundtrack but was grateful for the reception.

 Nintendo DS version

 A bonus episode, "Rise from the Ashes", was included in the game's 2005 Nintendo DS port.
 Minae Matsukawa produced the fifth episode, under supervision of Inaba and Mikami.
 Naoto Tanaka composed new music pieces for "Rise from the Ashes".
 Because the episode is not included in the 2001 Japan-only GBA release, it takes advantage of various Nintendo DS features such as use of the touch screen to examine evidence, among various other technical improvements that are missing from the other episodes / original game.
 The idea to include the use of the Nintendo DS system's microphone came from American Capcom staff members.
 The Japanese staff did not like the idea of adding unnecessary features, but Takumi thought it was important to make the American audience happy, so it was included as an optional feature.

 Most of the game's soundtrack sound quality was also enhanced on the Nintendo DS version, with an extra audio track that would complement most of the game's melodies.